 In California, there is a wrongful death statute that provides for a unjustified death claim.

 Unjustified Death Statue and Wrongful Death Settlements

 Wrongful death statue California is a state law that is meant to provide compensation to the survivors of individuals who die as a result of someone else’s negligence.
 The statute also provides for the payment of funeral and burial expenses and any other damages that may be incurred as a result of the wrongful death.

 The statute is designed to provide financial support for the surviving spouse, dependent children, or dependent parents.
 It also allows for compensation to be awarded if there are no survivors or if there are only one parent left alive.

-Furthermore, wrongful death claims settlement statistics for California are available to help you better understand the process.
+Furthermore, human death claims settlement statistics for California are available to help you better understand the process.
 You can also use them to calculate your claim.
 For example, if the victim’s life expectancy was 15 years and their last wage was $15 an hour, then the wrongful death settlement would be $225,000.
 If they were earning $200,000 annually and had a life expectancy of 20 years, then the wrongful death settlement would be $1.25 million.

 What to do in case of the wrongful death of your loved one?

 A wrongful death claim can be applied by the personal representative (the legal guardians) of the deceased person’s estate or by a person who was dependent on the deceased for financial support.
 The cause of action is based on a theory of negligence or intentional misconduct and must be filed within two years from the date of death.

 In most cases, damages are limited to economic losses such as past and future lost earnings, medical expenses incurred before death, funeral expenses and loss of expected future income.
 Non-economic damages such as pain and suffering are not recoverable in these cases.